nebulab/playbook/source/personal-growth/learning-english.html.md

 so you can start a bit slower than normal and then, as you get to know the speaker and the language, increase the speed until it's just outside of your comfort zone.

-You can easily find good podcasts online or through your mentor - don't be afraid to ask!
+You can easily find good podcasts online or through your manager - don't be afraid to ask!

 ### Movies and TV shows